 Note: I personally don’t like the term “internal reserves”.
 What we are talking about is the accumulation of phosphorus in the sea: in the water column and the sediments.
 I prefer “storage pools”.
-I also prefer "restore the sea" over "save the sea".
-To me, "saving" is something you do when someone is drowning or trapped in a burning building.
+I also prefer "restore the sea" over "save the sea" in this context.

 What potential restoration methods have been suggested?

 A number of sea-based restoration measures have been proposed to speed the sea’s recovery from eutrophication: oxygenation, removal of sediments, addition of chemicals and biological-measures.
 These measures have been widely used in lakes, but never at the scale of the open Baltic Sea.

 - Oxygenation, which would use large windmills to provide oxygen to deep, oxygen-free areas.
 In the presence of oxygen, there are certain chemical processes that could bind phosphorus in the sediments and reduce the amount of phosphorus in the water column.